SolaceLabs/pubsubplus-cf-dev/README.md

 Optionally, you may follow the full [Getting started with pivotal cloud foundry introduction guide](https://pivotal.io/platform/pcf-tutorials/getting-started-with-pivotal-cloud-foundry-dev/introduction), as you would learn how to install a test application in PCFDev.

-### Requirements Step 4 - BOSH-lite
+### Installation Step 3 - BOSH-lite

-We will use [BOSH-lite] (https://github.com/cloudfoundry/bosh-lite) to deploy the Solace VMR(s).
+We will use [BOSH-lite](https://github.com/cloudfoundry/bosh-lite) to deploy the Solace VMR(s).

-But first you need to install [BOSH-lite] (https://github.com/cloudfoundry/bosh-lite) :
+But first you need to install [BOSH-lite](https://github.com/cloudfoundry/bosh-lite) :

 * By now you have already installed  [Virtual Box](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.htm).
 * Clone bosh-lite in the workspace of this project.